TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Middlewares.rst

 With TYPO3 v11, the "calling Extbase in a context where TypoScript has not been calculated" scenario did not fail, but simply returned an empty array for TypoScript, crippling the configuration of the plugin in question.
-This mitigation hack will be removed in TYPO3 v13, though.
+This mitigation hack has been removed in TYPO3 v13, though.
 Extension developers that already use Extbase in a middleware have the following options:

 *   Consider not using Extbase for the use case: Extbase is quite expensive.